We are one of Australia’s leading reforestation carbon project developers.

 Mixed species indigenous to the region are grown on degraded land in the northern wheatbelt of Southwest Australia.
 Revegetating the landscape with native trees and shrubs encourages wildlife to return while at the same time removing carbon from the atmosphere.

-More than 90% of the current planting area was cleared during the 1900s to allow for the farming of crops and livestock.
+More than 90% of the current planting area was cleared during the twentieth century to allow for the farming of crops and livestock.
 We work with landowners to restore the land in the Corridor that is no longer suitable for traditional agriculture.
 Improving the non-arable land in the region has a positive effect through reducing salinity and erosion.

 The Yarra Yarra Biodiversity Corridor is the largest biodiverse reforestation carbon sink in Australia.